d2l-ai/d2l-en/chapter_recommender-systems/ranking.md

  \sum_{(u, i, j \in D)} (\max( m - \hat{y}_{ui} + \hat{y}_{uj}), 0)
 $$

 where $m$ is the safety margin size.
 It aims to push negative items away from positive items.
-Similar to BPR, it aims to optimize for relevant distance between positive and negative samples instead of absolute outputs, making it well suited to recommenders.
+Similar to BPR, it aims to optimize for relevant distance between positive and negative samples instead of absolute outputs, making it well suited to recommender systems.

 ```{.python .input  n=3}
 # Saved in the d2l package for later use